 In 2014 I became the Managing Director of Techstars (Boston), where I sourced, invested, and nurtured over 50 startups.
 Some of the alumni from my time there include LovePop, Fam, RocketBook, Mavrck, ThriveHive, AdmitHub, Spoiler Alert, and Tive.

-In 2017 we left Techstars and founded One Way Ventures, and we are currently investing our first fund.
+In 2017 I left Techstars to found One Way Ventures, the fund backing exceptional immigrant founders.
+We are currently investing out of our first fund.

 In my free time, I love to spend time with my wife, Natasha, and my six kids (Dagny, Miranda, Zoe, Uliana, Elio, and Milan).
 I kitesurf and run whenever possible, but I sold my helicopter to quit while I’m ahead.